STHobbes/First-FTC/README.md

 ### Controlling Sensitivity

-Robots need to get somewhere on the playing field quickly.
-Then they need to do something.
-We have often seen robots getting to *about the right place* in seconds, and then taking 10's of seconds fumbling around because they have extended an arm and need to move it left an inch, but any turn moves the arm 6" so a dozen moves are required before the arm fortunately stops in the right place.
+We have often seen robots
+getting to *about the right place* in seconds, and then taking 10's of seconds fumbling around because they have extended an arm and need to move it left an inch, but any turn moves the arm 6" so a dozen moves are required before the arm fortunately stops in the right place.Robots need to get somewhere on the playing field quickly.
+Then they need to do something, often with precision.

 The problem has 2 primary causes:
-* The control sticks are designed for *twitch* games - fast extreme motion is more important than fine control and there is very sensitivity in the joysticks, i.e. there is very littles distance between 0 and full speed when you move the stick..
+* The control sticks are designed for *twitch* games - fast extreme motion is more important than fine control and the joysticks are very sensitive, i.e. there is very little distance between 0 and full speed when you move the stick.
 * Loop speeds - the time between when you make a command and when the robot responds is potentially long and is highly variable (i.e. the drive program is a loop and there is a lag between when the driver takes an action and the program/robot responds to the action because of loop time), which results in over-control.
 Specifically,